Sell Your Tech Business in Florida | TAMBAY Mergers & Acquisitions

 Frequently Asked Questions

-How do I know what my IT business is worth before going to market?
+How do I know what my tech business is worth before going to market?
 An accurate opinion of value starts with your financials, but for tech companies it goes deeper.
 MRR, churn rate, contract transferability, and client concentration all affect your multiple.
 TAMBAY conducts a detailed review of these metrics before any number is put on paper.
 Learn more on the Business Valuation page.

-How long does it typically take to sell a technology company in Florida?
+Do I need to disclose that I am selling to my employees or clients?
 No. Confidentiality is a non-negotiable part of the TAMBAY process.
 Your team, clients, and vendors do not learn about the transaction until after a signed agreement is in place and the buyer has completed due diligence.
 This protects your revenue and your relationships throughout the sale.

 What documents should I start gathering before my consultation?
 Begin with three years of profit and loss statements, your current client contracts, any recurring revenue agreements, and a summary of your technology stack and vendor relationships.
 The more organized your records are going in, the stronger your position at the table.